Step-By-Step Core Data Migration

 let persistentStoreCoordinator = NSPersistentStoreCoordinator(managedObjectModel: NSManagedObjectModel())

-try persistentStoreCoordinator.destroyPersistentStore(at: storeURL, ofType: NSSQLiteStoreType, options: nil)
+try persistentStoreCoordinator.destroyPersistentStore(at: storeURL,

 } catch let error {

-fatalError("failed to destroy persistent store at \(storeURL), error: \(error)")
+fatalError("Failed to destroy persistent store at \(storeURL), error: \(error)")

 }